abbbi/qmpbackup/README.md

  qmpbackup --socket /path/to/socket info --show blockdev
 ```

-## Including raw devices
+## Including raw devices (lvm, zfs, ceph)

 Attached raw devices (format: raw) do not support incremental backup.
 The
 only way to create backups for these devices is to create a complete full
-backup.
+or copy backup.

 By default `qmpbackup` will ignore such devices, but you can use the
 `--include-raw` option to create a backup for those devices too.

-Of course, if you create an incremental backup for these devices, the
+Of course, if you create an incremental backup for these devices, the complete
-complete image will be backed up.
+image will be backed up.

 ### List existing bitmaps